 If the SQL Server needs additional memory space for processing, this can be accommodated with the "-g" switch when starting the SQL Server.
 For example, when processing a large amount of FileStream data during a restore, it may be necessary to start the SQL Server to accommodate additional memory.

-Starting the SQL Server with the -g512 parameter will specify the amount of memory in megabytes that can be used by other processing, ie, managing the FileStream data
+Starting the SQL Server with the -g512 parameter would allow 512MB of memory, instead of the default 256MB of memory, that could be used for managing the FileStream data